mieweb/docs/content/features/system-administration/interfaces/audio-tool-tab.md

 ### Audio STS Calculation - 99 is Valid Threshold Value

 A new system setting "Audio/STS Calculation/Consider 99 as valid threshold value" has been added for systems on RC202503 and newer.
 This setting is disabled by default.
 When this setting is enabled, 99 would be considered a valid threshold value for STS calculations.
+If the setting is disabled, a 99 will not be considered a valid value for the STS calculation.

 ![](./audio-tool-tab.assets/87cb9be8fc4f0166b23366b39a2fdd86.png)